 Like in most other African countries, about 75% of Kenya's population is into subsistence farming.
 Subsistence farmers mostly grow crops and rear animals just to feed themselves and their families.
 Sadly, in times of crop failure, most of these families go starving.
 The unpredictable climatic conditions in Kenya today sometimes worsen the situation.
 From the tropical regions along the coast to the arid interior regions of Kenya, natural havocs such as recurring drought and unpredictable flooding during the rainy seasons sometimes put many rural families in nothing but absolute poverty.

 Although youth education (especially girl-child education), is helping a lot in breaking the cycle of new HIV/AIDS infections in Kenya, Kenya has one of the highest HIV/AIDS adult prevalence rates in Africa today.
 According to the World Health Organization, there were at least 1.6 million people living with HIV in Kenya in 2016 with just 65% (of those with HIV) on antiretroviral treatment.
 Kenya's HIV/AIDS adult prevalence rate hovers around 5.4%.

-Corruption and poor leadership are other major reasons why Kenya still wallows in poverty despite the abundance of natural resources.
-Corruption in Kenya has gotten so worse to the point where people on the streets consider corruption "normal" part of everyday life.
-Incompetent leadership and poor governance continue to tear Kenya into pieces.
+Kenya remains one of the most corrupt countries in Africa today.
+Corruption in Kenya has gotten so bad to the point where people on the streets consider corruption "normal" part of everyday life.
+From the President to the Archbishop.
+From the Chief Justice to the Shoe Shine Boy.
+From grandparents to little children.
+Almost everybody collects bribes in Kenya today.
+Not just that, incompetent leadership and poor governance (by career politicians) continue to tear Kenya into pieces.